nghiavtr/FuSeq_WES/README.md

 # FuSeq_WES: a Fusion Detection method from DNA sequencing data

 This tool is developed based on [FuSeq](https://github.com/nghiavtr/FuSeq), the method for detecting fusion genes from RNA-seq data.
 Many functions and parameters of FuSeq_WES are inherited from FuSeq.
 More details about FuSeq_WES can be found in [its article](https://www.frontiersin.org/article/10.3389/fgene.2022.820493).

 ## Installation Requirements

+	- Git
 	- Python3
 	- pysam
 	- R (v3.6 or later)
-	- R packages - GenomeFeatures, Biostrings
+	- R packages - GenomicFeatures, biomaRt, Biostrings

 ## How to Install